ldsands/UsefulCodeSnippets/OtherSoftware/Linux/EndeavourOS.md

         - Deselect "Kate Sessions"
         - Deselect "Konsole Profiles"
         - Click on "Get New Plugins"; search for "VSCodeProjectsRunner" then install that plugin
+            - This may not work so instead go tho the projects GitHub pages and follow the instructions found there
         - Click on "Get New Plugins"; search for "VSCode Workspaces Runner" then install that plugin
+            - This may not work so instead go tho the projects GitHub pages and follow the instructions found there
 - Under the "Personalization" category
     - "Notifications"
         - Next to "Low priority notifications" enable "Show in history"